opendilab/GoBigger/README.md

 We pay more attention to the following points:

+* Cooperation is more rewarding than playing alone.
+* Violent competition is easy to break out in a small area.
 * A scalable environment that enables the simulation of various teams and agents in each team.
 * Rich action space and partially observable observation space.
 * More detailed configuration for different kinds of mini-games.